navkar/Predictions/README.md

 * Healing thru Meditation and mind-body changes will be in vogue due to discovery of a new frequency.
 * Discovery of **collective consciousness** :heart:

+#### 2025 Overview

+* Global depression begings
+* Significant decline in asset values
+* 89yr Gleissberg cycle begins - One consistency is the Gleissberg cycle, suggested by scientist Wolfgang Gleissberg, in which changes in solar activity every 89 years corresponds with a major drought in the Midwest, Taylor said.

 ##### Post August 2025

 * :coin: New form of currency proposal.
 (2nd Window)